To be eligible for an award during the 2023-24 academic year, you must:

 - be a U.S. citizen or an eligible noncitizen.

 - be a member of the incumbent workforce, currently working or having worked in the early childhood field, including family child care and center-based care settings, Preschool for All school-based settings, and Head Start, that serves children from birth to age 5 and includes teachers, assistant teachers, directors, family child care providers and assistants.
 Applicants must provide documentation confirming their current membership in the Gateways to Opportunity® Registry.

-- be enrolled or accepted for enrollment on a full- or part-time (at least 3 credit hours) basis at a public or non-profit private 2- or 4-year Gateways-entitled and Early Childhood Access Consortium for Equity (ECACE) member institution, as an undergraduate student, pursuing an early childhood education major
+- be enrolled or accepted for enrollment on a full- or part-time (at least 3 credit hours) basis at a public or non-profit private 2- or 4-year Gateways-entitled and Early Childhood Access Consortium for Equity (ECACE) member institution and be pursuing at least one of the following:

-- a postsecondary credential or undergraduate degree in the field of early childhood education, or
+- a bachelor's degree in early childhood education, with or without a Professional Educator License; or,

-- complete the online application process by submitting a complete Early Childhood Access Consortium for Equity Scholarship Program application and a Free Application for Federal Student Aid (FAFSA®) on or before by the ISAC-established date in order to receive priority consideration.
+- complete the online application process by submitting a complete Early Childhood Access Consortium for Equity Scholarship Program application and a Free Application for Federal Student Aid (FAFSA®) on or before by the ISAC-established date in order to receive priority access to funding.

 - be certified as meeting eligibility requirements by the college at which you will use the scholarship.

 - not be in default on any federal student loan, nor owe a refund on any State or federal grant.
 If you are in default, you may re-establish your eligibility.